 Guide for Authors

-Manuscripts addressed to the editor of the APJMT should be submitted via our online submission system, which is available at the Manuscript Central website, http://apjmt.mums.ac. ir.
+Manuscripts should be submitted via online submission system, which is available at https://apjmt.mums.ac.ir/contacts.
 In case of any problem with online submission, please contact with editorial office via email to firstname.lastname@example.org.
 Articles and images will be accepted only in condition that they are submitted exclusively for this journal.
+Authors should not submit the same manuscript, in the same or different languages, simultaneously to more than one journal.
 Before submission of an article, please view the Aims and Scope of the journal.

-Ethics and malpractice statements of the APJMT are based on "COPE Code of Conduct and Best Practice Guidelines for Journal Editors" as well as "ICMJE Uniform Requirements for Manuscripts Submitted to Biomedical Journals" and pertain to all parties involved in the publishing: the editor, the peer reviewer and the author.
+Ethics and malpractice statements of the APJMT are based on "COPE's Code of Conduct and Best Practice Guidelines for Journal Editors" as well as "ICMJE Uniform Requirements for Manuscripts Submitted to Biomedical Journals" and pertain to all parties involved in the publishing: the editor, the peer reviewer and the author.
 Published research must comply with the guidelines for human studies and animal welfare regulations.
-It should be stated that the study has been conducted according to the Declaration of Helsinki.
-Authors should state that subjects have given their informed consent and that the study protocol has been approved by the institutional review board.
+If the work involves the use of human subjects, the author should ensure that the work described has been carried out in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki).
+Authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
+The privacy rights of human subjects must always be observed.
+All animal experiments should comply with the ARRIVE guidelines.
+The study protocol has been approved by the institutional review board or other similar ethics authoritis.
 For further details, please visit Publication Ethics page.

 Peer review process

-All manuscripts will be peer reviewed by experts and on the basis of their feedback; papers will be accepted totally or accepted subject to revision or rejected.
+All manuscripts will be peer reviewed by experts with vast knowledge and experience in the field and on the basis of their feedback; papers may be accepted totally or subjected to revision or rejected.
 For further details, please visit Peer Review Process page.

 Preparation of Manuscripts

 The writing style should be concise and easy to follow, avoiding jargon so that the paper is understandable for readers outside a specialty or those whose first language is not English.
-Manuscripts should be typed double-spaced and saved in Microsoft Word® 2007 format.
+Manuscripts should be typed double-spaced and saved in Microsoft Word® 2013 format and later versions.
 Journal titles cited in the references must be conformed to the abbreviations used in Index Medicus and follow the Vancouver style as shown below.
-Manuscripts should be accompanied by a covering letter indicating that the final manuscript has been seen and approved by all the authors.
-The covering letter should also note the type of manuscript submitted (original article, review article, short communication, case report, medical images for education, or letter to the editor).
+Manuscripts should be accompanied by a cover letter indicating that the final manuscript has been reviewed and approved by all authors.
+The cover letter should also note the type of manuscript submitted (original article, review article, short communication, case report, medical images for education, or letter to the editor).

 Original article: Original articles should not exceed 250 words in abstract and 4500 in main text from introduction through references.
 They should be compiled in the following order: Title Page, Abstract, Introduction, Methods, Results, Discussion, Limitations, Conclusion, Acknowledgments, References, Tables with titles and Figures with legends (see below).
 The total number of tables and figures combined may not exceed 6, and the number of references may not exceed 50.